At Acting Studio Chicago we teach the 12 Guideposts, based on Michael Shurtleff’s book, Audition.

 Guidepost 11: Game Playing & Role Playing

-It ‘s not insincere-it’s very true to life and real.
+It ‘s not insincere-it’s very true to life and reality.
 Game Playing and Role Playing is a way dealing with reality, not escaping it.
 For example, a teacher’s role with students in college classroom setting is different than later if they meet later at a cocktail party.

 Guidepost 12: Mystery & Secret